faiyaz7283/dashtam-api/docs/development/testing/smoke-test-caplog-solution.md

         break
 ```

-**Impact**: Low - The PATCH endpoint (test_12) works correctly and validates tokens properly, so password reset functionality is fully operational.
+**Impact:** Low - The PATCH endpoint (test_12) works correctly and validates tokens properly, so password reset functionality is fully operational.
 This endpoint is optional (for UX only).

 ## Running Smoke Tests